Involuntary Servitude, Apprenticeship, and Slavery of Native Americans in California

 Indian Slavery in Spanish Colonial America

-Examples include Spanish conquistador Hernando de Soto who kidnapped and carried two Florida Indians to Cuba in the late 1530s to train them as interpreters for future expeditions in which they explicitly intended to take Indian slaves.
-Other Spaniards took several thousand Southeast Indians as slaves to the West Indies during the sixteenth century.
+Examples include Spanish conquistador Hernando de Soto who kidnapped and carried two Florida Indians to Cuba in the late 1530s to train them as interpreters for future expeditions in which they explicitly intended to enslave Indians.
+Other Spaniards enslaved several thousand Southeast Indians, taking them to the West Indies during the sixteenth century.
 In 1599, as the result of war, the first Spanish governor of New Mexico sentenced Acoma captives to 20 years of slavery.
 New Mexican governors during the early 1600s organized raids against Indians on the Plains.
 As a result they seized orphaned children for use as servants, and used forced labor for building projects for both the church and the state.

 Indian Slavery in French Colonial America

-The regular enslavement of Indian people among French colonial interests developed in Louisiana, and along the Mississippi River Valley, in areas now known as Illinois and farther north.
+The regular enslavement of Indian people among French colonial interests developed in what is now called Louisiana, and along the Mississippi River Valley, in areas now known as Illinois and farther north.
 When the French began to colonize the Gulf Coast around 1700, it was reported by Nicolas de La Salle, Commissary to the colony at “Old Mobile,” that Frenchmen from Canada were encouraging wars between tribes further north to obtain slaves to sell in Louisiana.
-The 1708 census of Louisiana tabulated 80 Indian slaves out of 279 people counted (29%) within the French settlements.
-In the Illinois census of 1725, 66 Indian slaves (13%) were enumerated in French Illinois settlements.
+The 1708 census of Louisiana tabulated 80 enslaved Indians out of 279 people counted (29%) within the French settlements.
+In the Illinois census of 1725, 66 enslaved Indians (13%) were enumerated in French Illinois settlements.